wendylau87/bcg2021/README.md

 ```bash
 $ go build -o app
 ```
-4. run binaries using this command
+4. run binary using this command
 ```bash
 $ ./app
 ```
+5. note : this service default port will be 8090.

 ## Testing the service
 1. open postman